DCPS Budget Process

 School Budget Development

-Engaging Their Teams and Reviewing their Comprehensive School Plan: Principals work with their schools’ Local School Advisory Team (LSAT) in developing their budgets.
+Engaging their teams and reviewing their Comprehensive School Plan: Principals work with their schools’ Local School Advisory Team (LSAT) and staff in developing their budgets.
 Principals and LSATs review the comprehensive school plan and gather additional input from teachers, staff, families, and communities.

-Budgeting with Required and Flexible Allocations: The CSM provides funding to schools through dollar allocations for positions, programs, and non-personnel dollars.
+Budgeting with Required and Flexible Allocations: The updated budget model provides funding to schools for positions, programs, and non-personnel dollars.
 Each allocation is designated a level of flexibility (1-3) that determines how the funds can be budgeted.